warnet-gi/WarnetBot/README.md

 ## How to contribute?

-Start to contribute to our community by following this [contributing guidelines](./CONTRIBUTING.md).
+Start contributing to our community by following this [contributing guidelines](./CONTRIBUTING.md).

 ## Usage Guide